aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-documents/formatting-pdf-document/_index.md

 ### Get All Fonts from PDF Document

-In case you want to get all fonts from a PDF document, you can use FontUtilities.GetAllFonts() method provided in [Document](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/) class.
+In case you want to get all fonts from a PDF document, you can use [font_utilities](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/#properties) method provided in [Document](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/) class.
 Please check following code snippet in order to get all fonts from an existing PDF document:

 ```python